sherlockdoyle/CoviDart/README.md

 # covidart
 Just a sample COVID-19 tracker Flutter app

 This is just a sample project I'm working on while learning Flutter.
 I'm mainly focusing on the web-app.
-For the COVID-19 data I'm using the [Coronavirus COVID19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc).
+For the COVID-19 data, I'm using the [Coronavirus COVID19 API](https://documenter.getpostman.com/view/10808728/SzS8rjbc).

+Try a working web-app [here](build/web/index.html).

 ## Getting Started